Norky101/School-Meeting-IOS-Mobile-App-Codepath-prework/README.md

 ### Optional Features

 - [ ] 1.
 User can tap a button to change the color of the background view
-- [ ] 3.
+- [ x ] 3.
 User can select on additional buttons that provide more info about the user.
 Example: more textfields, a different alert box, etc.
-- [ ] 4.
-Any stylistic changes that are not default options (Comment this here)
+- [ x ] 4.
+Any stylistic changes that are not default options (Changed background colour and styling of text, labels, sliders, etc. )